Quick Summary

 @endcan

 Gates in Laravel provides a simplified way to define authorization rules for your application.
-Here’s a step-by-step guide to implementing Gates effectively:
+Here’s how you implement Gates effectively:

 use Illuminate\Support\Facades\Gate;